charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 questions:
 - what triggers the clean up function to stop synchronization?
 	- if passing a new prop and thus rendering doesnt affect the effect function what will trigger the effect to call the clean up function?
+	- what is useSelectoptions and how might it be useful in reducing code repetition?
+- not a question but you should review the lifecycle of effect: https://react.dev/learn/lifecycle-of-reactive-effects, https://react.dev/learn/you-might-not-need-an-effect, https://dmitripavlutin.com/react-useeffect-infinite-loop/ and make sure that you understand all of the nuances of the code in here
+- understand thoroughly the instances when you do need a useEffect and when you do not:
+	- be able to accurately determine in different circumstances why you might need or not need the useEffect
 #### using UseEffect hook
 ##### syntax
 ##### use dependencies